top of page

 “It’s very important to make men believe that women belong in sports.”

-FLAG FOOTBALL FOR THE OLYMPICS?
+FLAG FOOTBALL HEADING TO THE OLYMPICS

 Images courtesy of @IrenaLeita and @nausicaadellorto

-THE PLAYER, THE PRODUCER, THE PERFORMER Football is a passion and profession for Nausicaa, on and off the field.
-When she is not playing, she works as a producer for the NFL, covering the sport’s biggest events.
+Football is a passion and profession for Nausicaa, both on and off the field, as when she is not playing, she is producing NFL coverage for DAZN and other major content creators.

-She is proud of her achievements and hopes it inspires others to follow their instincts and not let others ruin their aspirations.
+She is unsurprisingly proud of her achievements and hopes it inspires others to follow their instincts and not let others ruin their aspirations.

 “When I was little my parents didn't want me to play football and they didn't put any value on the work I put on the field because for them, it was a waste of time,” she recalls.